 They have two children, Shelby and Harrison who are former campers and have served as part of the Mishawaka staff.

 “The idea that I can give back, and provide Mishawaka campers with an experience similar to the one I had as a camper keeps me going.”

-Mary Jane joined the Mishawaka staff in 1996 and has served as the Girls Director since 1997.
-She lives in Minneapolis, where she is a middle school English teacher at Breck School.
+Mary Jane joined the Mishawaka staff in 1996 and has served as the Girls’ Camp Director since then.
+She lives in Minneapolis, where she recently retired from teaching at Breck School.
 Her sons, Murphy and Kevin were Mishawaka campers for many years and now two of her grandkids are campers!

-Mary Jane brings a variety of talents and skills to her role as the Girls Director, but none more important than her ability to provide young women with a safe, nurturing environment in which to learn and grow.
+Mary Jane brings a variety of talents and skills to her role as the Girls’ Camp Director, but none more important than her ability to provide young women with a safe, nurturing environment in which to learn and grow.

 Mary Jane Curran

 Cheryl has been working in the office of Camp Mishawaka since 2016.
-She was raised in central Illinois’ corn country and came to Minnesota during her college years to work at a similar summer camp – and Minnesota stuck!
-Cheryl has a sociology and psychology degree, but enjoys more working with people in the recreation arena.
-After 22 years at the YMCA, and raising her three children, she loves the pace, beauty and values at Camp Mishawaka.
+She was raised in central Illinois and came to Minnesota during her college years to work at a similar summer camp – and Minnesota stuck!
+She lives in the woods near Grand Rapids with her husband, Rob, and many pets.
+She has three young adult children - one in Connecticut and two nearby in Minnesota.